For Patients & Caregivers

 Transfer factors have not been shown to treat or prevent cancer.

-Transfer factors are a group of proteins produced by cells of immune system.
-Some studies have shown that transfer factors can be used for treatment of herpes, infections in children, chronic fatigue syndrome, and yeast infections.
+Transfer factors are a group of proteins produced by cells of the immune system.
+Some studies have shown that transfer factors can be used to treat herpes, infections in children, chronic fatigue syndrome, and yeast infections.
 They may also boost the immune system in patients with AIDS.
 More research is needed to determine the anticancer effects of transfer factors.